 Butter Or Margarine?

-I usually prefer baking with butter but I don’t mind using margarine (Stork) for this school cake.
+I usually opt for butter in my cake recipes but I would recommend using margarine (Stork) in this school cake recipe.
 For one thing it is soft even straight out of the fridge so easier to mix and more purse friendly.

 Get the icing just right

 The glaze is made simply with icing sugar and a little water.
 I like to also add vanilla extract but that’s optional.
 The icing needs to be quite thick otherwise it will simply run off your cake!

 The trick is to add just enough water and keep mixing until the glaze drops off your spoon slowly, like honey would.
 If it is too thin you can simply add more icing sugar.
 Too thick?
 Add water, a few DROPS at a time, until you have the right consistency.